 “I did not even finish the first semester.
 I realized I could not do this for two and a half years.
 I did not want to waste any money, so I quit,” he says.
 “Now [my mother is] supportive.
 She is like my manager, for free.”

 Aiman’s mother has plenty of reasons to be proud of her son.
-After a string of amateur bouts, culminating with him winning the MIMMA Featherweight Championship, the “Jungle Cat” turned professional and stepped into the sport’s major leagues in September of 2016 – ONE Championship.
+After a string of amateur bouts, culminating with him winning the MIMMA Featherweight Championship, the “Jungle Cat” turned professional in April 2016, and then stepped onto the global stage later that September by debuting in ONE Championship.